ML-Aided Collision Recovery for UHF-RFID Systems: System Model

 \subsection{The Communication Model}

-We now present the communication model between the reader and passive tags as depicted in Fig. \ref{fig3}.
+We now present the communication model between the reader and passive tags, following typically considered models in the system level analysis of UHF-RFID systems \cite{angerer2010rfid,bletsas2012single} as the models also comply with measurement data.
+The communication model is depicted in Fig. \ref{fig3}.
 In our model, we only consider a single receiver antenna at the reader.
 The communication can be divided into two sub-parts: 1) Forward channel: The reader supports energy and data to the passive tags with continuous carrier wave transmission, 2) Backward channel: Passive tags absorb the energy from the reader and reflects it back to the reader.
-Each tag modulates its 16 bit random number (RN16) with an on-off keying: 0 (OFF) and 1 (ON) corresponding the absorbing and reflecting states.
-Let $a_i(t)$ denote the modulated RN16 signal for tag $i$ which is
+Each tag modulates its 16 bit random number (RN16) with an on-off keying: 0 (OFF) and 1 (ON) corresponding to the absorbing and reflecting states.
+Let $a_i(t)$ denote the modulated RN16 signal for tag $i$, i.e.,

 where $a_i[k]$ denotes the transmitted symbols ($\pm 1$) and $p(t)$ is a rectangular pulse of the modulated signal. $T_i$ and $\tau_i$ correspond to the symbol period and modulation delay, respectively.